 This is such an adorable way to serve pancakes, these are Aumônières de Crêpes.
-They are delicious crepes, folded into little parcels, filled with whipped cream and strawberries.
-I drizzled mine with nutella and they are so good.
+They are delicious crêpes, folded into little parcels.
+Aumônière in French means small purse or pouch, hence the shape.
+You can fill them with a whole manner of different things.
+Here I filled them with whipped cream, sliced strawberries and a drizzle of Nutella and they are so good.

-Aumônière in French is an old fashioned word that means small pouch or purse.
-So the idea is that the crepes are little purses filled with anything you like.
-I went sweet, with whipped cream, strawberry and nutella.
-But often in France, these are served savoury.
-You can fill the Aumônières de crepes with cheese, mushrooms, ham, or tomatoes (ham and cheese is my favourite) and then place them in the oven to melt the cheese in the middle.
-They are a delicious way to serve savoury crepes that’s a little different to the classic French galettes.
+The idea is that the crêpes are little purses filled with anything you like.
+I went sweet, but often in France, these are served savoury.
+You can fill the Aumônières de Crêpes with cheese, mushrooms, ham, or tomatoes (ham and cheese is my favourite) and then place them in the oven to melt the cheese in the middle.
+They are a delicious way to serve savoury crêpes that are a little different to the classic French galettes.

 This recipe uses my classic thin pancake recipe which is then folded into the aumônière shape.
 You can leave them flat, roll them up or fold them into quarters.
 It will still be delicious but I do recommend trying this way as it’s really simple but makes it a bit different.
 I just use a cocktail stick to stick through the scrunch at the top and they hold well.